CelineVc/React-TicTacToe/README.md

 # Getting Started with Create React App

 This is the [Tutorial from ReactJs: Tic Tac Toe](https://reactjs.org/tutorial/tutorial.html).
+Some adjustments where made, while playing around with the code.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).